-The Bold and The Beautiful coming to the Northern Rivers?
+Kyogle welcomes The Bold and The Beautiful crew

-WITH the announcement The Bold and the Beautiful crew are heading downunder, we put on our thinking caps and scouted for some great locations here on the Northern Rivers.
+ORIGINAL STORY: WITH the announcement The Bold and the Beautiful crew are heading downunder, we put on our thinking caps and scouted for some great locations here on the Northern Rivers.

 Producers are promising "viewers will witness romance, high style, jaw-dropping twists, harrowing stunts and major cliffhangers, all hallmarks of The Bold and The Beautiful".